diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 Mostly because writing about this exercise was an exercise in itself ( and I needed to relax a little after some all-nighters and getting the damn Cold ).
 Basically, right now, a great focus of my studies is to build a better Math and CS foundation and Turing Machines were themselves something that I looked at again recently in more depth than the last time I studied them.
-It was really helpful brainstorming on this as an excuse to revise some TM concepts while at the same time looking at some of the learning I did on [Crafting Interpreters](http://craftinginterpreters.com/) from another angle.
+It was really helpful brainstorming on this as an excuse to revise some TM concepts while, at the same time, looking at some of the learning I did on [Crafting Interpreters](http://craftinginterpreters.com/) from another angle.
 How I would parse this, Is this as expressive as it can, How would I define a Turing Machine that does X and such were all interesting question to explore this way.

 At the same time, it helped me a little with trying to use a more rigorous and formal thinking and writing process.
-Anyone with real experience and knowledge is surely able to point me to thousands of things that I failed at in this regard, but this small steps are helping me a lot with slowly filling the gaps of a completely self-taught education that sometimes weights too much { My greatest regret is probably that I was not able to follow a normal academic path }.
+Anyone with real experience and knowledge is surely able to point me to thousands of things that I failed at in this regard, but this small steps are helping me a lot with slowly filling the gaps of a completely self-taught education that sometimes weights too much { My second greatest regret is probably that I was not able to follow a normal academic path }.

-I hope this was at least a little bit interesting to someone else, I will probably try to write down a formal grammar for Tummys in my free-time-from-my-free-time for the time being while hoping to tackle this as soon as possible.
+I hope this was at least a little bit interesting to someone else, I will probably try to write down a formal grammar for *Tummys* in my free-time-from-my-free-time for the time being while hoping to tackle this as soon as possible.